 An email notification with access to the document will be sent within 5 business days of the request receipt.
 If you have not received the document within 8 business days of the request, contact the RIC via phone @ 301-897-1708 to confirm your request has been received and processed.

-Note: Per DAIDS policies, only the CRS Leader can receive the IB due to the confidential nature of the document.
+Note: Per DAIDS policies, only the CRS Leader and CRS Coordinator can receive the IB due to the confidential nature of the document.

 Do I need to submit this safety information to my Institutional Review Board (IRB)?